 The Wright Center for Graduate Medical Education’s innovative National Family Medicine Residency (NFMR) is proud to be affiliated with Unity Health Care in Washington, D.C.
+The pioneering program has earned Osteopathic Recognition from the ACGME for its commitment to teaching and assessing Osteopathic Principles and Practice (OPP).

 Rotations for our residents occur in six different training locations, including four Unity Health Care sites, Children's National Medical Center, United Medical Center, Howard University Hospital and the Veterans Affairs Medical Center.
 As a resident within the Unity Health Care system, you will be part of a team of more than 980 compassionate, multicultural, multilingual professionals from both primary care and specialty service fields.